itshitend-create/projects/README.md

 # projects
-This is a Mini Project code
+This is a Mini Project code.